hailunz/Foreign-Exchange/assignment/README.txt

 	    - decisionTree:
 		- Main.java :
-			include the function to generate the tree(getNode) and testTree
+			include the function to generate the tree(getNode) and testTree include the function to generate the random forest and testRandomForest.
 		- TreeNode.java:
 			TreeNode class
 	- out